 Sportsbook Play of the Day

 Before making your College Football Championship betting picks, you should know that TwinSpires Sportsbook is one of the best around.
-Take advantage of TwinSpires’ outstanding welcome bonus, which gives you a risk-free bet of up to $1,000 with no promo code required.
+Take advantage of TwinSpires’ outstanding welcome bonus, which gives you a with no promo code required.

 Read Anthony Cervino’s TwinSpires Sportsbook review for more insight and get your welcome bonus below, or continue reading this analysis for our best College Football Championship tipster picks.